Camanche Reservoir: Recreation

 Recreational uses of the lake include boating, fishing and waterskiing.
 The California Office of Environmental Health Hazard Assessment released an advisory statement regarding eating fish caught from this reservoir based on the mercury level.

 Many shaded day-use and picnic sites can be found throughout the Camanche Recreation Area.
 These sites are popular for families and groups wanting to spend a day at the lake.
 Many of these sites offer immediate access to the lake's amenities.
 Scenic hiking and equestrian trails travel around the north and south shores.
 Each trail goes along rolling hills and through several oak groves that offer intermittent shade.
 A trail use permit is required and may be purchased at either gate.
 Tennis, basketball and volleyball courts are located on both shores as are playgrounds for children.

 There are over 500 campsites and 200 RV locations around the reservoir.
 Many campsites include facilities such as bathrooms, tables, heated showers, laundry facilities and barbeques.
 These sites are available year-round.
 Cottage and motel rooms are also available for those who do not want stay in tents.
 Camanche Reservoir is known for bass and trout fishing and has more than 50,000 pounds of trout stocked in the reservoir each year.
-State fishing licenses are required for anyone over the age of 16, and there is a five dollar fishing fee.
+State fishing licenses are required for anyone over the age of 16, and there is a $7.75 fishing fee.
 Boat rentals are also available at the reservoir, as well as 8-lane boat launches at each shore.
 Any boat entering the reservoir is subject to inspection to help prevent the spread of invasive Quagga Muscles.
 An amphitheater is also located at the reservoir which has various events.
 Stores are located at each marina for any food needs.
 There is also the North Shore Café and the South Shore Marina Grill for visitors to purchase food or drinks.
 Dogs are allowed at the reservoir for a small fee and must remain on leashes throughout the visit.